corda/corda/docs/source/running-a-notary-cluster/installing-the-notary-service.rst

 URL.
 When running a Percona and a Notary replica on a single machine, list the local IP first.

+In addition to the connection to the shared Percona DB holding the notary state, each notary worker needs to have access to its own local node DB.
+See the `dataSourceProperties` section in the configuration file.

 .. literalinclude:: resources/node.conf
   :caption: node.conf
   :name: node-conf